eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 The two most common strategies for collision resolution are chaining and open addressing.

-**Chaining** is where each item in the hash table array is a list.
+**Chaining** is where each item in the backing array is a list.
 When an item is added to the array at an index, it's added to corresponding list.

 {{< figure src="/images/hash-tables/hash-table-chaining.svg" title="Figure 1: A hash table using chaining" >}}

-**Open addressing** handles collisions by searching for an empty slot in the array by following a deterministic sequence.
+**Open addressing** handles collisions by searching for an empty slot in the array while following a deterministic sequence.
 This checking is known as **probing**, and the sequence is known as a probing sequence.
 A simple probing sequence is to check each slot one after the other.

 {{< figure src="/images/hash-tables/hash-table-open-addressing.svg" title="Figure 2: A hash table using open addressing" >}}

-This post will look at hash tables in CPython which uses open addressing.
+This post will look at hash tables in CPython, which uses open addressing.

 So what are the benefit of hash tables?